Raph-09/News-Authenticity-Classification-Using-The-Source/README.md

 2. click on code
 3. click on download zip
 4. extract the zip file
-5. open your command propmt
+5. open your command prompt
 6. navigate to the directory where the file is stored
 7. open jupyter notebook there